kurtenbachkyle/fake-movies/README.md

 # com.kurtenbachkyle.fakemovies

-A Clojure library designed to ... well, that part is up to you.
+Searches movie titles for movies which are still valid after a letter is removed.

 ## Usage

-FIXME
+Requires some resources.
+See /resources/resource-description.txt
 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Kyle Kurtenbach

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0